Government aid to alleviate the effects of the DANA: What are they and who can apply for them?

 Offices and telephone numbers for assistance related to the DANA

-The Government has set up special offices in the areas affected by the DANA to facilitate the processing of aid for those affected.
+The Government of Spain has set up special offices in the areas affected by the DANA to facilitate the processing of aid for those affected.
 At these offices, which include the Guardia Civil, the National Police, the Tax Administration and Post Office service points, citizens can manage requests for assistance, receive information on available tax measures and access mobile office services.
 In the DANA Info section there is a map to locate the nearest office and get quick and personalised assistance.

 To provide information and assist those affected in applying for assistance, the following telephone numbers have been set up.